destruc7i0n/minecraft-textures/README.md

 ## License

 Please credit `destruc7i0n (https://thedestruc7i0n.ca)` if you use this.
+Its not required, but is appreciated.

 The Minecraft item icons are owned by Mojang Studios.